Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 26 April 2026 05.51.52 UTC
+- WIB: Minggu, 26 April 2026 06.50.32 UTC
-- WITA: Minggu, 26 April 2026 06.51.52 UTC
+- WITA: Minggu, 26 April 2026 07.50.32 UTC
-- WIT: Minggu, 26 April 2026 07.51.52 UTC
+- WIT: Minggu, 26 April 2026 08.50.32 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: friendship
+Kategori: technology